10 brilliant things to do in Dartmouth

 Dartmouth

-Dartmouth has so many great crabbing spots it can be difficult to know where to start!
-The most popular location is along the embankment, and enjoys fantastic views of the River Dart.
+Dartmouth has so many great crabbing spots it can be difficult to know where to start.
+The most popular location is along the embankment, where you can enjoy fantastic views of the River Dart.
 If you would rather keep away from the crabbing crowds then head to the Dartmouth Castle Ferry Steps.

 Kingswear